ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 Each message in the log displays the message severity level, timestamp, and the message itself.

-The individual components of Edge Data Store have their own logging files located in the Configuration folder (in the same file system level as the Logs folder).
-For example:

-• Modbus TCP connectivity: Modbus1_Logging.json

-• OPC UA connectivity: OpcUa1_Logging.json

-• Storage (EDS): Storage_Logging.json

 ## Default logging configuration and Schema
 By default, logging captures Information, Warning and Error and Critical messages in the message logs.
 The default logging configuration for a component on install is